| Expedition Medicine Article |

 This article is suitable for small groups, travelling light into the greater mountain ranges or other remote mountain areas.
 It is particularly aimed at trekkers or climbers, intending to go to altitudes of less than 7000 metres – and on straight forward routes, where there is some risk of illness but not great risk of physical injury.

-Much in this article holds true for the higher mountains, so it may still be worth a read if you are off to tackle one of the eight thousanders – or an unclimbed face on a remote Andean peak.
-But on such as these, risk of illness and physical injury is very much higher and you may be advised to have a seasoned expedition doctor in the party – who has recent experience of trauma management as well as altitude awareness.
+Much in this article still holds true for the higher mountains, so it may still be worth a read if you are off to tackle one of the eight thousanders – or an unclimbed face on a remote Andean peak.
+But on such as these, risk of illness and physical injury is very much greater and you may be advised to have a seasoned expedition doctor in the party – who has current experience of trauma management as well as altitude awareness.

 Whilst particularly aimed at non-medics, this article could also be of use to medical professionals acting as ‘expedition medic’ for the first time – and interested in a simple overview from which to make a start on their planning.
 Medics and others already knowledgeable and experienced in expeditions to altitude will be familiar with what is written here – but may well have comments on some of the opinions I have ventured, where medical consensus is unclear.

-Particularly in the sections on altitude and altitude illness, I have kept to factual information and treatment principles endorsed by a wide body of current medical opinion.
+Particularly in the sections on altitude and altitude illness, I have kept to factual information and treatment principles as endorsed by a wide body of current medical opinion.
+In response to some of the feedback to date details on both controversial and developing treatments are now included.
 Some references are included for those who would like to go into more depth.
 Altitude illness has been very well researched now by generations of expedition doctors and scientists since the pioneers of the early 1950’s.
 There is a good deal to read if you have a mind to!
+The new links will add further scope here.

 Qualification to write this article:

-I am a medical practitioner with 30 years experience of both mountains and medicine.
+Summit of Aconcagua 6962m, 4pm 17th February 2011 I am a medical practitioner with 30 years experience of both mountains and medicine.
 My medical background is varied, but my principle qualification is in General Practice.
-At the current time I am working as a General Practitioner with special interest in Substance Misuse.
+At the current time I am working as a General Practitioner with special interests in Substance Misuse and Viral Hepatitis.

-I have been on four expeditions to the greater ranges, one ‘trekking’ and the other three climbing expeditions.
-Overall I have spent more than three weeks of my life living at over 6000m and on one occasion reached nearly 7000m.
+I have been on four expeditions to the Himalayas, one ‘trekking’ and the other three climbing expeditions.
+On those I have spent more than three weeks of my life living at over 6000m and on one occasion reached nearly 7000m.
 I was expedition doctor on all of the trips – and gained experience treating members of the party as well as indigenous population of the countries I visited.
-Most of my high altitude experience is some time in the past – but with a return to high altitude coming up soon, I have endeavoured to update my knowledge recently.
+All of this experience was back in the 1980’s.

 Disclaimer: